-1. It’s scientifically ‘provable’ that they’re the coolest of fruits!
+- It’s scientifically ‘provable’ that they’re the coolest of fruits!
 How’s that?
-Well, the internal temperature of a cucumber can be as much as 20 degrees cooler than the outside air (outside tropical regions)!
+The internal temperature of a cucumber can be as much as 20 degrees cooler than the outside air!

-2. Cucumbers show up in the Bible in the book of Numbers: where the Israelites are reminded: “We remember the fish, which we did eat in Egypt freely — the cucumbers, and the melons, and the leeks, and the onions, and the garlic” (Numbers 11:5), which is the earliest recording of their cultivation outside of Egypt.
+- Cucumbers show up in the Bible in the book of Numbers where the Israelites are reminded: “We remember the fish, which we did eat in Egypt freely — the cucumbers, and the melons, and the leeks, and the onions, and the garlic” (Numbers 11:5), which is the earliest recording of their cultivation outside of Egypt.

-5. The Mandan Indians (native to the Dakotas), adopted and cultivated them beginning in 16th century.
+- The Mandan Indians (native to the Dakotas) adopted and cultivated them beginning in 16th century.

-So, they’re refreshing … but, are they good for you?
-You bet!
+So, they’re refreshing … and they good for you!
+Ready for even more?

-And, it’s now know that cucumbers’s lignans are responsible for reduced risk of cardiovascular disease.
+And, it’s now known that cucumber’s lignans are responsible for reduced risk of cardiovascular disease, too.

-Science is discovering that cucumbers show exciting potential in the areas of blood-sugar control and diabetis, too.
+Science is discovering that cucumbers show exciting potential in the areas of blood-sugar control and diabetes, also.
 According to Science Direct, with their lipid lowering and antioxidant effects, cucumbers “have a cleansing action within the body by removing accumulated pockets of old waste materials and chemical toxins” .

-In the chart below are the health claims I and others have discovered about cucumbers.
+In the chart below are the health claims we discovered about cucumbers.
 Where you see a footnote, you’ll find a link to the source.
-If there is not a footnote, then that means that the specific health claim is made, but neither I or anyone I know has been able to locate sources of research or anecdote to backup the claim.
+If there is not a footnote, then that means that the specific health claim is made, but no one has been able to locate sources of research or find a credible anecdote to back up the claim.

 Reported Health Benefit Claims of Cucumber: